Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Thomas Richards.
 He is in a freaking Zombie world, and what does he do to pass time?
 Decapitating children!

 The Hunters.
 They casually eat human flesh, even in front of their victims.
 They went as far to eat their own children!
 They feel guilty about this, but ignore the guilt.
 Also, if you think about it, they are realistic villains.
 In a Post-Apocalyptic world, where food becomes scarce, some people will be weak enough to resort to cannibalism.
 Yes, they eat humans, in a world where dead monsters eat humans.
-This makes the Hunters worse than the Zombies, because they choose to be this way.
+This makes the Hunters worse than the walkers, because they choose to be this way.

 At one point, a group including Rick and Carl have to make it through a horde of zombies.
 The hold onto each other's hands and walk through in a straight chain.
 It goes well at first, then the other child of the group makes too much noise out of fear, and is grabbed by zombies who chow down (while screaming for his mother the entire time).
 The mother tries to pull him out, but only gets set on herself.
 She is still holding onto Carl and begs Rick to not leave them, but Carl is about to be grabbed next, so Rick has to cut off her hand at the wrist with a hatchet.
 As Rick and Carl run, we can see the jutting stump of her arm still sticking out of the mass of zombies tearing her and her son to shreds.
 It doesn't help that the woman happened to be someone who Rick was starting a relationship with.
-Not only that, when they clean up the bodies in the aftermath, they come upon her remains, which prompts Abraham to tells the workers to get rid of the body before Rick sees it.
+Not only that, when they clean up the bodies in the aftermath, they come upon her remains, which prompts Abraham to tell the workers to get rid of the body before Rick sees it.
 In a series full of gore, this scene stands as a shining example of how it doesn't discriminate with who dies and to what degree of painful a death.

 Glenn's death.
 Being beaten to death with a baseball bat while the rest of the group is forced to watch.
-The art does not help, especially a shot where ''his fucking eye gets knocked out''!
+The art does not help, especially a shot where his fucking eye gets knocked out.

 The TV show